Skip to main content

 Using Rana technology to monitor pollinator activity

-Summary: We are using an automated motion-sensitive detection system called Rana to track and record pollinator activity on selected native plant species.
-This project will allow us to determine the diversity and frequency of insect visits on certain types of flowers, and help answer important questions about pollinator services and "pollinator-friendly" plants in Utah.
-We have used Rana cameras for studies at the Rio Mesa Center outside of Moab, UT, in areas surrounding St. George, UT, as well as in the Natural Area and Children's Garden here at Red Butte Garden, and recorded visits of many different kinds of native bees, butterflies, and even hummingbirds.
+Summary: Ecologist, Sarah Barlow PhD used an automated motion-sensitive detection system called Rana to track and record pollinator activity on selected native plant species.
+This project allowed us to determine the diversity and frequency of insect visits on certain types of flowers, and helped answer important questions about pollinator services and "pollinator-friendly" plants in Utah.
+We have used Rana cameras for studies at the Rio Mesa Center outside of Moab, UT, in areas surrounding St. George, UT, as well as in the Natural Area and Children's Garden at Red Butte Garden, and recorded visits of many different kinds of native bees, butterflies, and even hummingbirds.

 To watch a video of pollinators visiting flowers at Red Butte Garden, Click Here!